Tyler Callihan: Cincinnati Reds

 The Reds optioned Callihan to Triple-A Louisville to begin the 2025 season.
 On April 30, 2025, Callihan was promoted to the major leagues for the first time.
 Callihan recorded his first hit and run batted in on May 3, in a game against the Washington Nationals.
 While facing the Atlanta Braves on May 5, Callihan fractured his left forearm colliding into an outfield wall.
 He was initially placed on the 10-day injured list, but transferred to the 60-day after the brunt of his injury was shown.
 At first, Callihan was expected to miss two months of the regular season recovering from the injury.
 However, on July 11, Callihan underwent a follow-up surgery, and it was announced that he would likely miss the remainder of the season.

+Pittsburgh Pirates

+On March 4, 2026, Callihan was traded to the Pittsburgh Pirates in exchange for pitcher Kyle Nicolas.
+He was optioned to the Triple-A Indianapolis Indians to begin the regular season.
+On June 10, Callihan hit his first career home run off of Shohei Ohtani of the Los Angeles Dodgers; later in the same game, he recorded his second home run against Kyle Hurt.